paxsonsa/website/README.md

       - Select the profile icon
       - Select Profile
       - Go to the 'Settings' dropdown and select 'Details'
-      - Update the Timezone field (e.g. '(GMT-07:00) Vancouver')
+      - Update the Timezone field (e.g., '(GMT-07:00) Vancouver')
       - Select 'Save'
     -  Create an RSS campaign:
       - Go to this [MailChimp URL](https://us22.admin.mailchimp.com/campaigns/#/create-campaign/explore/rss)
       - Campaign Name: Share blog updates
       - Select 'Begin' button
       - RSS feed and send timing:
-        - URL: *enter your website url + /rss.xml - e.g. https://andrewpaxson.com/rss.xml*
+        - URL: *enter your website url + /rss.xml - e.g., https://andrewpaxson.com/rss.xml*
         - When should we send?: *enter as per your preference*
         - Select Next
       - Recipients:
         - Select 'Entire audience'
         - Select next
       - Setup:
-        - Modify preferences to your choosing (e.g. connect to Twitter)
+        - Modify preferences to your choosing (e.g., connect to Twitter)
         - Select next
       - Template:
-        - Select a template (e.g. 'Simple Text')
+        - Select a template (e.g., 'Simple Text')
       - Design:
         - Design the email layout and content
           - Example:
-            - Select the 'It's time to design your email.' text and edit it to your blog header (e.g. "Check out my new blog post") , and select 'Save and close' button
+            - Select the 'It's time to design your email.' text and edit it to your blog header (e.g., "Check out my new blog post") , and select 'Save and close' button
-            - Select the middle content blog (i.e. "Now that you've selected your template...") and delete it
+            - Select the middle content blog (i.e., "Now that you've selected your template...") and delete it
             - Add a 'Code' content block to the body section
             - Insert the following code into the new code content block:
               ```html